Dunstable Downs Five Knolls wildlife and heritage walk, Bedfordshire

 As you walk past the lower car park, look out for waymarker B. Skylarks can be heard singing constantly as they soar above the Downs in spring and summer.
 They nest in medium-length grass, so look where you're putting your feet when off the path!
 You may also see the occasional red kite.

 Look out for red kites gliding on the wind above the Downs.
 Their forked tails make this bird of prey easy to recognise.
 In the 1990s, 93 pairs were re-introduced to the Chilterns and by 2010 they had become over 350 pairs.
+In 2018 it is estimated that there may be 1000 male and female.
+They can live for up to 25 years.

 As you continue along the route you'll see a sign for grasshoppers - you'll need to stop and listen for this one.
 In summer, grasshoppers make an almost continuous 'chirrup' sound by rubbing their back legs against their wings as they try to attract a mate.